-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 The Canadian dollar pushed higher as its U.S. counterpart appeared set for its worst weekly showing since last summer.
 Amid the week's turmoil, the greenback has given up nearly all the gains it made since U.S. president Donald Trump was elected to office last fall.

 In early going the loonie was well above Thursday's Bank of Canada closing price of 73.47 cents (U.S.).
 The day's range so far is 73.47 cents to 73.71 cents.
 Two economic reports due before the start of trading could offer further direction.
-Economists expect Statistics Canada's report on April's consumer price index to show an annual rate of inflation of about 1.8 per cent.
-The agency's report on March retail sales is seen showing a monthly increase of 0.3 per cent.
+Economists are weighing reports Friday that Canada's annual rate of inflation held at 1.6 per cent in April, while March retail sales rose 0.7 per cent.
 They're the last two key economic reports before the Bank of Canada makes its next decision on interest rates on Wednesday.

+"Clearly, Canadian consumption is in a more than decent shape," National Bank senior economist Krishen Rangasamy said.
+"Income gains from a solid labour market, the housing wealth effect, low interest rates and a high savings rate are all supporting consumers.
+Those solid retail volumes mean consumers contributed significantly to first quarter real GDP growth, the latter expected to come in close to 4 per cent annualized."

-Friday's rise in oil prices are also helping support the loonie, traders said.
+The loonie held Friday's early gains in the wake of the release of the latest economic figures, with gains in oild prices helping support the currency.

 For the greenback, the political furor over Mr. Trump's firing of former FBI director James Comey, claims the president pressed Mr. Comey to close an investigation into his former national security chief and the appointment of a special counsel to probe alleged ties between the Trump campaign and Russia have all taken a toll.
 The U.S. dollar has been broadsided, not just by the immediate impact of those claims, but also concerns that they will get in the way of the Trump administration's promised fiscal stimulus.
 Mixed U.S. economic data have also provided a weaker underpinning for the currency, although positive reports on manufacturing and labour offered some solace.
 The markets are still overwhelmingly expecting the U.S. Federal Reserve to hike interest rates next month, although the probably of a rate hike has decreased in recent days.